Cleveridiot07/BrainTumorClassificationUsingOpenCV/README.md

    ```

    - This will run the backend at `http://127.0.0.1:8000`.
+   - You can proceed to `http://127.0.0.1:8000/docs` to test the app using the interactive API documentation provided by Swagger UI.
    - Press `CTRL+C` to stop the server.

 ---

 ## Contribution
 Feel free to fork the repository, create a branch, and submit a pull request to contribute to the project.